We are committed to supporting anyone who is a victim of domestic abuse and will work with our partner agencies to help you.

 “Right to know” is triggered by the police making a proactive decision to disclose information to protect a potential victim.
 Applications can also be made by professionals in other organisations who hold information or intelligence that an individual they are working with may be at risk or pose a risk to others.

-Disclosures are delivered and managed by the Domestic Abuse Detective Sergeant (Public Protection), and a decision to involve any partner agencies in the support plan will be made on a case by case basis.
+Disclosures are managed and delivered by the Protecting Vulnerable Persons (PVP) Department, and a decision to involve any partner agencies in the support plan will be made on a case by case basis.

 The scheme is open to both men and women.